 Join me in this 10 minute flow: yoga for posture for beginners where I’ll guide you through 3 main poses that will improve your posture while also breaking down mountain pose that you can work on throughout your regular day.

-Hey beautiful soul, I’m Emmy, RYT here at Celebrate Again Yoga.
+Hey beautiful soul, I’m Lumalia, RYT here at Celebrate Again Yoga.
 I get that we live in a world where everything draws our posture forward.
 But I see in myself and others that this closes off our hearts and our voice.
 So I wanted to bring you a quick 10 minute yoga flow for posture for beginners to help you start the journey to realigning your posture and learning how to find your own unique alignment

 While mountain pose may seem like an obvious yoga pose for posture for beginners, it really is a powerful one.